Chapter 4: Majors

 of another department, departments should engage in conversations

-with that department, get agreement that the course is acceptable,
+with that department, get agreement that the course or program is

 Program Learning Outcomes Mapping

 In addition to the program description, the department must also map upwards and downwards showing alignment of Course Student Learning Outcomes to the Program-Level Student Learning Outcomes and Program-Level Student Learning Outcomes to Institutional Student Learning Outcomes.
 Help is provided through the Program Module of CurricUNET.

 - Use verbs that indicate critical thinking.
 Examples are in the SLO Handbook.

 - Ensure each PSLO has at least one course mapped to it

 - Ensure all required and elective courses in the program map to at least one PSLO (*DO NOT MAP RECOMMENDED COURSES, only required courses or course electives*)

 - Map PSLOs as appropriate to college ILOs.
 (At minimum, you should have at least one mapping.)

 - Don’t include SLOs that relate to “meeting” exit requirements or “prepared for exam” or “ready to transfer,” as these are not LEARNING outcomes.